 If you enjoy studying end-time Bible prophecy (eschatology), you won’t want to miss this book.
 Most scholars that discuss the rapture try to defend their positions on the timing of the rapture (pre-tribulation, mid-trib., post-trib., pre-wrath, etc.).
-But while they are busy standing their ground and defending these positions, most have overlooked one of the most important elements.
+But while they are busy standing their ground and defending these positions, most have overlooked the most important element, being ready.
 Christ said that He would come suddenly, when we least expect Him.
 He commanded all of His followers to keep watch and be ready for His unexpected return.
 The question is, what does it mean to be ready?

 After solving two ancient mysteries in the Bible, author Robert Hunt reveals many new clues about the resurrection/rapture that have been hidden and overlooked in God’s Word for many centuries.
 The first mystery is in the Old Testament book of Daniel, which is over 2500 years old.
 It holds the keys to understanding the second mystery found in the New Testament, which is almost 2000 years old.